RobGaughan/Infrastructure-For-AD-Azure/README.md

  - Virtual Machines --> Domain-Controller-1 --> Networking --> Network settings
 ![image](https://github.com/user-attachments/assets/36c65ae5-cd40-42f9-ae4a-7f5e4c3c7b91)

-Next we will RDP in using Remote Desktop Connection using the public IP The login credential will be Username: LabADMIN Password: LabPassword123 from earlier
+- Next we will RDP in using Remote Desktop Connection using the public IP
+   - The login credential will be Username: LabADMIN Password: LabPassword123 from earlier

 ![image](https://github.com/user-attachments/assets/e2ed221a-4c8e-44bc-b203-4bfc1720ae35)

-When you connect you should be met with this screen
-To begin installing Active Directory click on "add roles and files"
+- When you connect you should be met with this screen -To begin installing Active Directory click on "add roles and files"
 ![418238521-7925871f-0282-4e5b-a517-ed33bbcd5fc4](https://github.com/user-attachments/assets/00bd1956-3a31-4375-ae36-3b3b285224c9)

-Next we will be met with the activation wizard we can click next on all prompt until we get to the "Server roles" secction
+- Next we will be met with the activation wizard we can click next on all prompt until we get to the "Server roles" secction

 ![image](https://github.com/user-attachments/assets/1dbe9ded-acb3-4b01-824a-4d1160ee089f)